1966 to 1969 – ANGLIA TELEVISION | MY FIRST YEARS IN TV SOUND.

 Here’s a photo looking down on an ‘Ad-Mag’ recording in Studio B. The cameras and the operators headsets are the give away to me that this was the early ’60’s

-However Ad-Mags had gone when I joined Anglia…though often were still ‘laughed’ about.
+However Ad-Mags had gone when I joined Anglia…though often were still ‘laughed’ about, as the making of them was obviously the source of many stories.

 Anglia tried their best to do a wide range of East Anglian flavoured programmes of course, like a farming programme, but Anglia, like all the ITV Companies, was required to do ‘serious programming’.
 So Anglia had a weekly current affairs programme ‘Arena’, introduced by a renown broadcaster Brian Connell, and we used a boom covering the ‘two-hander’ on that.